QR Codes: Best. Practice. Ever.

 1. Audience

 Ask yourself: Who is my audience?
 Do they use mobile devices?
 Do they prefer native apps or mobile websites?
 Native App audiences are generally more affluent, and the most affluent are the most active app users.
 If that info alone sufficiently defines your target audience, then, Bingo!
 A native app strategy would suit you.
-Be mindful that native Apps are device-specific i.e. what works on an iPhone usually won’t work on an Android or a Blackberry.
+Be mindful that most native apps are device-specific i.e. what works on an iPhone usually won’t work on an Android or a Blackberry.
 If your audience cannot be defined by a single platform (iPhone, Blackberry etc.), then expect to build and maintain several versions of your app – one for each device type.

 2. Function and Purpose